MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 <!-- docutune:casing "Azure Fence Agent" -->
 <!-- docutune:ignore DB -->

-# Business continuity and disaster recovery (BCDR) for an SAP migration
+# Business continuity and disaster recovery for an SAP migration

 This article builds on some of the considerations and recommendations defined in [Azure landing zone design area for BCDR](../../ready/landing-zone/design-area/management-business-continuity-disaster-recovery.md).
 This article helps you understand the unique constraints on any landing zone that supports an SAP platform.
 But because SAP is a mission-critical platform, you should refer to the guidance on the Azure landing zone design areas and include them in your design.